MuseScore 4 Released

 Per usual, with enough patience, you can fake these.
 It’s actually gotten easier since you can now add whatever numbers you want to a time signature without changing the actual meter.
 So just create a measure of 5/8, set it to display as 5/12, and then add an invisible tempo change after doing some math.
 Or just use a metric modulation like a normal person.

-Speaking of metric modulations (also known as tempos modulation for all you drummers out there who have never read a book), MuseScore has had basic ones for a while, but no support for modulations that use tuplets or tied notes.
+Speaking of metric modulations (also known as tempo modulations for all you drummers out there who have never read a book), MuseScore has had basic ones for a while, but there is still no support for modulations that use tuplets or tied notes.
 Again, you can fake them with some custom text, a bit of math, and manual tempo changes.

-You have to get used to manual tempo changes anyway since metric modulations are busted now — the tempo always defaults to 120.
+You have to get used to manual tempo changes anyway since metric modulations are busted now — the tempo always changes to 120 BPM no matter what.

 Something I’ve been wanting for a while is the ability to change between the percussion clef and a pitched clef, like the treble clef.
 I would mainly use this for cues, but sadly, you still can’t do it.
 When you drag the treble clef into a percussion part, nothing happens.

 My kludgy workaround is to add a piano treble clef to the score once I’m done with the drums, add in the notes, and then set the score to hide empty staves, including the first line.
 It’s pretty seamless when the cue takes up a whole system.